We think about

 Repair and control genes in any cell

-In the area classically thought of as gene therapy, we are investing in both delivery and gene modification capabilities.
+In the area classically thought of as gene therapy, we have promising technologies for both delivery and gene modification capabilities.

 Replace any cell in the body